Dmytro-Hladkykh/besu/MINT_README.md

 ## Genesis Configuration

-To enable native minting, add the `nativemintaddress` field to genesis configuration:
+To enable native minting, add the `nativeMintAddress` field to genesis configuration:

 ```json
 {